Using arrays

 🎉 Congratulations

 You've reached the end of this tutorial, but not the end of array capabilities!
-There's a plenty of functions that make arrays tick, have fun exploring the Array category!
+There's plenty of functions that make arrays tick, have fun exploring the Array category!